YanLab-Westlake/SPM/README.md

 ### SPM
 ### Introduction
-This python scripts for Sequence Pattern Matching (SPM) alignment was written by WuLab & YanLab, School of Life Science, Westlake University.
+This python scripts for Sequence Pattern Matching (SPM) alignment was written by WuLab & YanLab, School of Life Sciences, Westlake University.

-It can help you search target protein sequence with your input peptide sequence from a given sequence database.
+It can help you search target proteins against a cryo-EM map from a given sequence database.

-Inputs are a peptide sequence and a protein sequence database for searching.
-Output is a ranking protein list, each with a score and matching postion.

-The most possible searching candidate is at the top of the output file with the lowest score.
+Inputs are a query peptide sequence and a protein database for searching.
+Output is a ranking protein list, each with a score and best matching postion.
+The most possible candidate is at the top of the output file.

 ### Usage